Search This Blog

 ;

 In my particular case, the issue stems from how the application's user interface handles user selections.
 Users can make multiple selections, which the application then uses to dynamically construct a query with UNION ALL for each selected value before execution on SQL Server.
-However, if a user selects an excessive number of values, the accumulation of UNION ALL operations overwhelms the query optimizer, making it difficult to find an optimal execution plan.
-This problem consistently triggers the error after precisely 20 seconds on our SQL Server.
+However, if a user selects an excessive number of values, the accumulation of UNION ALL operations overwhelms the query optimizer, making it difficult to find an execution plan.
+This problem consistently triggered the error after precisely 20 seconds on our SQL Server.

 As a temporary workaround, I implemented the query hint OPTION (FORCE ORDER), which reduced the query execution time to just 7 seconds, still returning same 469 rows.
 In search of efficiency, replacing the UNION ALL operations with an IN clause further improved performance, allowing the query to finish in slightly under a second and producing the same 469 rows.
 Opting for an even better solution, I moved all values into a table variable, which enabled the query to complete in less than a second.